Allen-BME/pointless-analogies/Git-Workflow.md

 You can directly edit the files in your *pointless-analogies* directory using whatever code editor you choose.
 As far as code editing is concerned, this is just a normal directory.
 However, there are some specific ways we will be editing our files to make sure we don't overwrite each other's code.

+### Update your forked repository

+`gh repo sync <YOUR FORKED REPO NAME>`

+This updates the main branch in your forked repository on GitHub with any changes made to the main branch in the source repository.
+You can optionally add the `-b <BRANCH NAME>` flag to specify a specific branch in your fork and the source to sync.
+This command does **not** update your local repository, only the one on GitHub.

 ### Pull any changes

 `git pull`
-This updates your local repository with all the changes made to the remote repository.
-Secretly it is a combination of `git fetch`, which grabs changes made to the remote repository, and `git merge`, which merges these changes with your local repository. **This should be run every time you do something with the main branch**, whether creating a branch or merging it.
+This updates your local repository with all the changes made to your remote repository, which is your forked repo.
+Secretly it is a combination of `git fetch`, which grabs changes made to the remote repository, and `git merge`, which merges these changes with your local repository. **This should be run each time before you do something with the main branch**, whether creating a branch or merging it.

 ### Create a branch